Fourier-Mukai and autoduality for compactified Jacobians II: Introduction

-If the curve $X$ has planar singularities, then we proved in \cite{MRV} that any fine compactified Jacobian $\ov{J}_X(\un q)$ of $X$ has the following remarkable properties (see Fact \ref{F:prop-fineJac}): \begin{itemize} \item $\ov{J}_X(\un q)$ is a connected reduced scheme with locally complete intersection singularities and trivial canonical sheaf (i.e. it is a Calabi-Yau singular variety in the weak sense); \item The smooth locus of $\ov{J}_X(\un q)$ coincides with the open subset $J_X(\un q)\subseteq \ov{J}_X(\un q)$ parametrizing line bundles; in particular $J_X(\un q)$ is dense in $\ov{J}_X(\un q)$ and $\ov{J}_X(\un q)$ is of pure dimension equal to the arithmetic genus $p_a(X)$ of $X$; \item $J_X(\un q)$ is the disjoint union of a number of copies of the generalized Jacobian $J(X)$ of $X$ (which is the smooth irreducible algebraic group parametrizing line bundles on $X$ of multidegree $0$) and such a number is independent of the chosen polarization $\un q$ and it is denoted by $c(X)$.
-In particular, all the fine compactified Jacobian of $X$ have $c(X)$ irreducible components, all of dimension equal to $p_a(X)$, and they are all birational among them. \end{itemize} We refer the reader to \cite[Section 4.1]{MRV} for a formula for the number $c(X)$ (which is called the complexity of the curve $X$) in terms of the combinatorics of the subcurves of $X$ and their multiplicities of intersections.
-The above properties depends heavily on the fact that the curve $X$ has planar singularities and indeed we expect that many of the above properties are false without this assumption (see the discussion in \cite[Rmk.
-2.4]{MRV}).
+If the curve $X$ has planar singularities, then we proved in \cite[Thm.
+A]{MRV1} that any fine compactified Jacobian $\ov{J}_X(\un q)$ of $X$ has the following remarkable properties (see Fact \ref{F:prop-Jac}): \begin{itemize} \item $\ov{J}_X(\un q)$ is a connected reduced scheme with locally complete intersection singularities and trivial canonical sheaf (i.e. it is a Calabi-Yau singular variety in the weak sense); \item The smooth locus of $\ov{J}_X(\un q)$ coincides with the open subset $J_X(\un q)\subseteq \ov{J}_X(\un q)$ parametrizing line bundles; in particular $J_X(\un q)$ is dense in $\ov{J}_X(\un q)$ and $\ov{J}_X(\un q)$ is of pure dimension equal to the arithmetic genus $p_a(X)$ of $X$; \item $J_X(\un q)$ is the disjoint union of a number of copies of the generalized Jacobian $J(X)$ of $X$ (which is the smooth irreducible algebraic group parametrizing line bundles on $X$ of multidegree $0$) and such a number is independent of the chosen polarization $\un q$ and it is denoted by $c(X)$.
+In particular, all the fine compactified Jacobian of $X$ have $c(X)$ irreducible components, all of dimension equal to $p_a(X)$, and they are all birational among them. \end{itemize} Note also that the authors have found in \cite{MRV1} examples of reducible curves (indeed even nodal curves) that admit non isomorphic (and even non homeomorphic if $k=\bbC$) fine compactified Jacobians.